peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>key</i>: If this instance is a CBOR map, this parameter is an object representing the key, which will be converted to a CBORObject; in this case, this parameter can be null, in which case this value is converted to CBORObject.Null.
-If this instance is a CBOR array, this parameter must be a 32-bit signed integer ( `int
-      ` ) identifying the index (starting from 0) of the item to set in the rray.
+If this instance is a CBOR array, this parameter must be a 32-bit signed integer ( `int`  ) identifying the index (starting from 0) of the item to set in the array.

  * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.